Time & Materials#

 Cancel Posted CTC Card#

-Cancels a posted card and deletes job time entries assigned to it.
+Cancels a posted card and deletes project time entries assigned to it.

-If the entries have already been copied to a job, the job ledger entries created from them are deleted as well.
-This requires that the user running the function be authorized to post job ledger entries.
+If the entries have already been copied to a project, the project ledger entries created from them are deleted as well.
+This requires that the user running the function be authorized to post project ledger entries.

 Employees without this kind of permission must ask the project manager to cancel cards.
-Job ledger entries that have been invoiced cannot be deleted in either case.
+Project ledger entries that have been invoiced cannot be deleted in either case.

-Shows the job time or job ledger entries related to the card (provided that these entries have been created for the job).
+Shows the project time or project ledger entries related to the card (provided that these entries have been created for the project).

 Absence Registration#